PHASES OF CARE

 When you experience symptoms such as back pain or headaches the pain can be almost instantaneous.
-Unfortunately the underlying cause that set off these symptoms has in most cases often been present for weeks, months or even years before the pain started.
+Unfortunately the underlying cause that set off these symptoms has in some cases often been present for weeks, months or even years before the pain started.

 What are the phases of preventative care?

 There are three distinct phases of preventative care

 - Initial intensive care

 - Corrective Care

 What happens in initial intensive care?